imvenkata/DLS-404/README.md

 - **Hybrid Search**: Combines vector and keyword search for better results
 - **Source Citations**: All answers include references to the original GitLab content
 - **Flexible Deployment**: Can be deployed as a web service or Azure Functions
+- **Agentic RAG**: Enhanced system that can take actions based on user queries

 ## Prerequisites